Hidden Iran

 Day 7 - Sobatan – Neor Lake

-Moving on from the village you’ll make your way on foot through the green hills to Givi and Neor Lake, a beautiful stretch of water at an altitude of 2700m.
+Moving on from the village you’ll make your way on foot (approx. 4-5 hrs walking) through the green hills to Givi and Neor Lake, a beautiful stretch of water at an altitude of 2700m.
 Walking time approx. 4-5hrs total.
 (B,L,D)

 Day 8 - Neor Lake – MeshkinShahr

-Rejoining your vehicle today you head to the agricultural Khalkal region and on to the town of MeshkinShahr, one of the most ancient cities in Iran, which flourished in the 16th century in the Safavid period.
+Rejoining your vehicle today, you will head to the agricultural Khalkal region and on to the town of MeshkinShahr, one of the most ancient cities in Iran, which flourished in the 16th century in the Safavid period.
 (B,L,D)

 Day 9 - MeshkinShahr - Shabil

-This morning you will make your way to a region inhabited by the Shahsavan Nomads where you will go walking amidst the stunning mountain scenery.
-Shahsavan means ‘protectors of the king’ and refers to the fact that this nomadic tribe guards one of Iran’s most remote and vulnerable frontiers of Azerbaijan.
+This morning, drive to a region inhabited by the Shahsavan Nomads where you will go walking amidst the stunning mountain scenery.
+Shahsavan means ‘protectors of the king’ and refers to the fact that this nomadic tribe guards one of Iran’s most remote and vulnerable frontiers, at Azerbaijan.
+Today’s hike is approximately 3 to 4 hours.
 (B,L,D)

 Day 10 - Shabil